 Bay Beach Wildlife Sanctuary

 I just spent the last week in Wisconsin.
-On the first half of the trip I was in a city called Rothschild.
-With a population of 5,201 there wasn't much to do there.
+During the first half of the trip, I was in a city called Rothschild.
+With a population of 5,201, there wasn't much to do there.
 I tried reading the phone book but it was only 10 pages long.
 No kidding.
 This place had more cows than people.
 Thankfully, my hotel room came with a hot tub.
-This really helped with the boredom and the fact that it was a shocking 48 degrees outside after I just came from 80 degree weather in NY.
-I discovered there's a lot of things you can do while in the hot tub such as reading, watching TV, calling friends, text messaging, eating, sending emails, working on your laptop...blogging etc...
+This really helped with the boredom and the fact that it was a shocking 48 degrees outside after I just came from 80-degree weather in NY.
+I discovered there's a lot of things you can do while in the hot tub such as reading, watching TV, calling friends, text messaging, eating, sending emails, working on your laptop...blogging, etc...

 Also, right across the street is the Bay Beach Amusement park (open seasonally) which had rides, go carts and mini-golf with a view of the waterfront.

 For more info about the Bay Beach Wildlife Sanctuary